 The guides are walking encyclopaedias of knowledge about the traditional medicinal uses of plants and trees in this part of the Caprivi.
 A guided walk in the vicinity will provide you with a wealth of fascinating information.

-The Kwando river is home to the Tiger fish, as well as other species including Squeaker and Nembwe.
+The Kwando river is home to the Tiger fish, as well as another species including Squeaker and Nembwe.
 Hire a boat and fishing tackle at the Mazambala Island Lodge.
 Perhaps you will be the one to catch that elusive giant Tiger!

 Mazambala Island Lodge offers game drives in the adjoining Bwabwata National Park.
 This park is famous for large herds of elephants.
 If your game drive takes a bit longer than expected, remember that elephants don’t wear watches and cross the road at their own pace.
 Sit back and enjoy a beer or cool drink (included in the price of the drive).